jdockerty/gruglb/README.md

 ## Features

-- Round-robin load balancing of HTTP/TCP connections.
+- Round-robin load balancing of HTTP/HTTPS/TCP connections.
-- Health checks for HTTP/TCP targets.
+- Health checks for HTTP/HTTPS/TCP targets.
 - Graceful termination.
+- TLS termination.

 ## How does it work?